 Our experience shows that the ethos of and respect for the school is enhanced by listening to our pupils and by encouraging constructive suggestions from them.
 The pupils themselves contribute to the writing of the Form Rules.
-We also have a School Council with elected representatives from each Form who are involved in discussions on relevant whole school issues.
-In the spring term of 2017 the whole school community formulated a set of shared rules.
+We also have a School Council with elected representatives from Form III and above who are involved in discussions on relevant whole school issues.
+In the spring term of 2017 the whole school community formulated a set of shared school rules.
 (See appendix B)